Clark County Flood History

 Most residential evacuations occurred in Woodland, immediately north of Clark County in Cowlitz County.
-The community was ravaged by flooding from the North Fork of the Lewis River.
-President Clinton visited Woodland and toured flood-damaged homes in Cowlitz County on Feb.
+The community was ravaged by flooding from the North Fork Lewis River.
+President Bill Clinton visited Woodland and toured flood-damaged homes ion Feb.
 14, 1996.

 Flooding occurred along the Columbia River and other waterways.
 The average river level for the Columbia River is 7 to 8 feet in winter.
 On Feb.
 9, 1996, the river crested at 27.2 feet, more than 11 feet above its flood stage.

 The February 1996 flood was the most recent major flood in county history, but there have been other significant floods during the past 100 years.